wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-windows-agent.rst

         :width: 40%

-2. Click View->View Logs.
+2. Click on View->View Logs.
 You should find record of the agent successfully connecting to the Wazuh manager.

     .. code-block:: console